jmalhot/jmalhot/README.md

-Hi, I'm Jatin 👋🏾 👩🏾‍💻
+Hi, I'm Jatin 👋🏾 👩🏾‍💻 - A Data Scientist
-banner that says Jatin Malhotra - software engineer, content creator and community organizer alongside a cartoon illustration of Monica

-Sharing updates on LinkedIn 💼
+Jatin is passionate about designing, building, and deploying machine learning solutions as an end to end AI products.